DONGTIEN17/Air_monitoring/README.md

 #### Node-RED Dashboard

-Visualization: Displays real-time data for PM1, PM2.5, PM10, Temperature, Humidity, Pressure, location of monitor, AQI, IAQ .
+_Visualization: Displays real-time data for PM1, PM2.5, PM10, Temperature, Humidity, Pressure, location of monitor, AQI, IAQ .

-Management: Set alert thresholds, control system status, and monitor historical data.
+_Management: Set alert thresholds, control system status, and monitor historical data.

-Safety Monitoring: Receive alerts for high pollution levels, toxic gases, and abnormal temperature or humidity.
+_Safety Monitoring: Receive alerts for high pollution levels, toxic gases, and abnormal temperature or humidity.

 #### MQTT Broker

-EMQX used for real-time data transmission.
+_EMQX used for real-time data transmission.

-ESP32 publishes sensor data to the broker.
+_ESP32 publishes sensor data to the broker.

-Node-RED subscribes to this data and updates the dashboard accordingly.
+_Node-RED subscribes to this data and updates the dashboard accordingly.

-Virtual machine subcribes and publishes value
+_Virtual machine subcribes and publishes value

 #### Development Environment

-PlatformIO with VS Code.
+_PlatformIO with VS Code.

-Virtual Machine (VMWare or Install on your window)
+_Virtual Machine (VMWare or Install on your window)

+_Google Colab to train model

 #### System Concept

 Data Collection:

-PMS5003 measures particulate matter (PM2.5, PM10).
+_PMS5003 measures particulate matter (PM2.5, PM10).

-BME680 captures temperature, humidity, pressure, and VOC levels.
+_BME680 captures temperature, humidity, pressure, and VOC levels.

-GPS module provides location coordinates.
+_GPS module provides location coordinates.

 Local Processing:

-The ESP32 processes sensor data, checks against thresholds, and updates the OLED display.
+_The ESP32 processes sensor data, checks against thresholds, and updates the OLED display.

-The LED indicator provides a visual warning when air quality falls below safe levels.
+_The LED indicator provides a visual warning when air quality falls below safe levels.

 Cloud Communication:

-ESP32 sends data to the MQTT broker.
+_ESP32 sends data to the MQTT broker.

-Node-RED retrieves and visualizes this data on the dashboard.
+_Node-RED retrieves and visualizes this data on the dashboard.

-Virtual Machine subcribes and publishes to predict the AQI
+_Virtual Machine subcribes and publishes to broker to predict the AQI

 Visualization & Alerts:

-The dashboard shows real-time data and alerts for any abnormal conditions.
+_The dashboard shows real-time data and alerts for any abnormal conditions.

-Users can set thresholds and receive notifications for environmental hazards.
+_Users can set thresholds and receive notifications for environmental hazards.

 ## AI model